BrAmaral/Purple-Team-Resources/Tools References.md

 ## Rescue Disks
 [Trend Micro Rescue Disk](https://www.trendmicro.com/en_us/forHome/products/free-tools/rescue-disk.html) - "Trend Micro Rescue Disk allows you to use a CD, DVD, or USB drive to examine your computer without launching Microsoft Windows.
 It finds and removes persistent or difficult-to-clean security threats that can lurk deep within your operating system." \
-[Kaspersky Rescue Disk](https://usa.kaspersky.com/downloads/free-rescue-disk) - "Disinfects your PC when you can’t boot the operating system."
+[Kaspersky Rescue Disk](https://usa.kaspersky.com/downloads/free-rescue-disk) - "Disinfects your PC when you can’t boot the operating system." \
+[Dr.Web Live Disk](https://free.drweb.com/aid_admin/) - "FREE emergency system repair from a DVD disk or a bootable USB drive to be used if your Windows system is rendered non-bootable by malware"

 ## Tech Support & Troubleshoot
 [Anydesk Remote Desktop Tool](https://anydesk.com/en/downloads/windows) - A powerful Remote Desktop tool that does not require installation.